-When Ben Tregoe and Chuck Kepner first founded Kepner-Tregoe, the company's mission was to transfer the problemsolving and decision-making processes to individuals within organizations to improve their performance as managers and workers.
+When Ben Tregoe and Chuck Kepner first founded Kepner-Tregoe, the company's mission was to transfer Rational Process to individuals to improve their performance as managers and workers.
+Today, Kepner-Tregoe goes beyond individual capability development to implement thinking processes throughout organizations to help them gain sustainable competitive advantage.
+We call this KT Clear Thinking.